Admissions and Degree Requirements

 Does your program provide graduate students with training to be college-level teachers and opportunities to teach classes?

-What kinds of jobs are your graduate students prepared for when they graduate with a Ph.D. in sociology?
+What kinds of jobs are your graduate students prepared for when they graduate?

 Moving to Kent

-I will be re-locating to Kent, OH.
-Where can I found out more about off-campus living (e.g., apartments) and other things about the area?
+I will be relocating to Kent, Ohio.
+Where can I find out more about off-campus living (e.g., apartments) and other things about the area?

-Kent is a vibrant college town.
-View a great website that will help you with many of your relocation needs.
-Find more details about life in the City of Kent.
+Kent is a vibrant, growing college town with a strong commitment to local business and sustainability.
+Find more details about life in the city of Kent.